How to get more accounting clients?

 Effective marketing relies on you understanding who your ideal clients are, and, just as importantly, demonstrating to them that you understand their needs.

-Indeed, an in-depth report we undertook in 2019 found that 71% of SME business owners said it was important or very important that their accountant understood their sector.
+Indeed, an in-depth report we undertook found that 71% of SME business owners said it was important or very important that their accountant understood their sector.

 To find your sweet spot you need to recognise what your firm’s strengths are and then align these to a market need.
 It is not always as straightforward as it might seem and requires some work.